rosadorio/haskell-chess-terminal/README.md

-# haskell-chess-terminal
+# haskell-chess-terminal-game

+Project developed in the context of *Emurgo's Cardano Developer Associate Programme*.
+This is my final project of the Haskell Programming module that aims at demonstrating haskell basic profeciency

-Simple chess game written in Haskell
+# Intro - chess terminal game

+This is a simple chess terminal game.

+Once the game is running the board is displayed on the terminal and you can use "wasd" to move the cursor to select the pieces and make move.

+It contains all basic chess rules and includes the special moves: Castling, Enpassant and pawn Promotion.
+Pawns are promoted to Queen by default.

+Once a piece is selected it highlights the possible moves.
+It won't allow you to move a piece if it puts your King in check-mate.

+If you are in check your the king will be highlighted and you are only allowed to move to a state where you are not in check.

+When this is not possible a check-mate is declared and the game terminates

+# Getting Started
-Cabal directory contains all code and libraries necessary to compile and run it on your terminal
+This repo contains all code and libraries necessary to build and run it on your terminal if you have cabal installed

+1. Clone repo
+2.
+3. Run: `cabal update && cabal install --only-dependencies`
+4. Run: `cabal run`